Shop now & save up to 80% on medication

 You save

-Pepcid AC Easy Swallow is an over-the-counter acid reducer that contains famotidine, an H2 blocker used for heartburn and acid indigestion.
-This listing supports US shipping from Canada for eligible items and includes options for people paying cash, including those without insurance.
-This page summarizes what it is, how it works, dosing basics, safety considerations, storage, and practical access details.
+Pepcid AC Easy Swallow is an over-the-counter acid reducer that contains famotidine, an H2 blocker used to prevent and relieve heartburn associated with acid indigestion.
+It is commonly chosen when tablets need to be smaller and easier to take with water.
+This page summarizes how it works, label-style dosing basics, key safety cautions, and practical handling information.

 What Pepcid AC Easy Swallow Is and How It Works